jackyhuynh/MyDevKB/documents/testing-software-document/testing-techniques.md

 ### A. Introduction:
 - Integration testing is the testing of various modules of the software under development together as a group.
 This determines whether or not they function together seamlessly as part of the system or whole.
-There are 2 types:
+- There are 2 types:
-  + Big Bang Approach
+  - Big Bang Approach
-  + Incremental Approach: which is further divided into the following:
+  - Incremental Approach: which is further divided into the following:
+  	- Top Down Approach
+    - Bottom Up Approach
+    - Sandwich Approach
-   Top Down Approach, Bottom Up Approach, Sandwich Approach – Combination of Top Down and Bottom Up
+    – Combination of Top Down and Bottom Up

 ### B. Example/Explain:
-- Integration testing is done on groups of these modules to make sure they work together and interact properly.
+- Integration testing is done on groups of modules to make sure they work together and interact properly.
 While unit testing is one of the earliest tests performed in a project, integration testing is usually done later in the project timeline.
 - Individual model may work well in unit test, but wont work when put together with other units.
 I experience this before.
-Therefore, automated integration tests greatly increase the likelihood that bugs will be found as soon as possible during development so they can be addressed immediately.
+- Therefore, automated integration tests greatly increase the likelihood that bugs will be found as soon as possible during development so they can be addressed immediately.

 ### C. Advantages/Disadvantage
 #### Advantage: